Khmer nationalism: Khmer Rouge

-The Khmer Rouge leaders dreamed of reviving the Angkorian empire of a thousand years earlier, which ruled over large parts of what today are Thailand and Vietnam.
-This involved launching military attacks into southern Vietnam in which thousands of unarmed villagers were massacred.
+Many leaders of the Khmer Rouge idealized and invoked the memory of the Khmer Empire, which had ruled over large parts of Mainland Southeast Asia and was renowned as a golden age of Cambodian influence and might.
+The Empire’s historical prestige was used to promote a vision of Khmer resurgence under the Khmer Rouge, particularly through efforts to ethnically cleanse alleged Khmer lands of Vietnamese and other minority populations through massacres both inside and outside of Democratic Kampuchea.

 Immediately following the Khmer Rouge victory in 1975, there were skirmishes between their troops and Vietnamese forces.
 Many incidents occurred in May 1975.
 The Cambodians launched attacks on the Vietnamese islands of Phú Quốc and Thổ Chu causing the death of over 500 civilians and intruded into Vietnamese border provinces.
 In late May, at about the same time that the United States launched an airstrike against the oil refinery at Kompong Som, following the Mayagüez incident, Vietnamese forces seized the Cambodian island of Poulo Wai.
 According to Republic of Vietnam, Poulo Wai was a part of Vietnam since the 18th century and the island was under Cambodian administrative management in 1939 in accordance with the decisions of French colonists.
 Vietnam has recognized Poulo Wai as part of Cambodia since 1976, and the recognition is seen as a sign of goodwill by Vietnam to preserve its relationship with Cambodia.